The Appeals Process in Phoenix

 The Different Appellate Courts for Different Convictions

-In Arizona, the appellate court system (which just means the courts that hear appeals), is divided into two categories:
+In Phoenix, the appellate court system (which just means the courts that hear appeals), is divided into two categories:

 - The Superior Court handles misdemeanor appellate cases.